The Ordinary: Viral TikTok Skincare with Over 1.8M Followers

 1. What's The Ordinary all about?

 Located in Toronto, Ontario, Canada, The Ordinary, a part of the Deciem family, has grown rapidly.
-The Ordinary has become a dominant player in skincare, valued at USD $2.2 billion.
+The Ordinary has become a dominant player in skincare.
+Deciem, its parent company, was valued at approximately $3.6 billion when Estée Lauder completed its full acquisition in 2024.

-Founded in 2016 by Brandon Truaxe and Nicola Kilner, Estée Lauder, a leader in prestige beauty, increased its stake in Deciem Beauty Group to over 70% in 2021.
+Founded in 2016 by Brandon Truaxe and Nicola Kilner, Estée Lauder, a leader in prestige beauty, increased its stake in Deciem Beauty Group to over 70% in 2021, and completed the full acquisition in May 2024 for approximately $1.7 billion total (Estée Lauder Companies, 2024).

 Skincare Hero's research, spanning from May 2020 to May 2021, revealed that The Ordinary emerged as the world's most sought-after skincare brand, leading in search popularity across 41 distinct countries.